GSA/piv-guides/pages/template-2.md

 Thank you for your interest in creating a FICAM Guide!
 We welcome your contribution to solving a PIV, FPKI, or FICAM-Arch technical issue!

-This **Contributor's Template** will give you some steps needed to get started on your new FICAM guide.
+This **Contributor's Template** will gives some helpful steps to get you started on your new FICAM guide.

 Click on one of these links to go to a specific section: